ibm-cloud-docs/account/faqs-account.md

 You can create an account by [registering](https://cloud.ibm.com/registration){: external} your email address.

-## How do I resolve errors that occur when creating my account?
+## How do I get help with issues with creating an account?
 {: #account-error}
 {: faq}